 Provide leadership and spiritual oversight in articulating the vision of Mennonite Church USA.

-Review for coordination purposes the activities of the churchwide program agencies and committees, including program priorities, annual budgets, fundraising procedures, and major innovations and modifications of church programs.
+Review for coordination purposes the activities of the churchwide program agencies, entities, and committees, including program priorities, annual budgets, fundraising procedures, and major innovations and modifications of church programs.

-Ensure a safety net for small area conferences and Mennonite Church USA related program entities.
+Ensure a safety net for small area conferences.

 Maintain and promote communication channels between and with area conferences, congregations, and other denominations.